MOZI-AI/annotation-service/README.md

         http://localhost:3003

 If you would like to run in production mode, which will load large datasets into the atompspace, you can change line number 15 in `docker-compose.yml` to `1`
-If you don't want to run the [snet daemon](https://github.com/singnet/snet-daemon), you can comment lines 18-40 in `circus.ini` file.